 Still, believers say cooking turkey in a bag guarantees a heavenly bird—juicy on the inside, crispy on the outside, with crispy golden skin.
 Plus, clean up woes get tossed with the bag.
 For more turkey-making stories, check out these 27 hilarious real Thanksgiving calls to the Butterball hotline.

-But the reality, according to the USDA, is that toxic fumes could be released from the ink, glue, and recycled materials in the bag.
+The reality, according to the USDA, is that toxic fumes could be released from the ink, glue, and recycled materials in the bag.
 Plus, you can start a fire in your oven.
 Bad for the oven and bad for the turkey.

 One “compromise”—and our friends at the University of Illinois will back us up here—is to toss the paper and try a turkey-size oven cooking bag, instead.
 While popping plastic in the oven may seem like an even worse idea than paper, oven bags are made of materials that are heatproof past the average temperatures used in ovens.
 Most oven bags you’ll find in the store are FDA approved (but always check) and they don’t contain BPA or other dangerous chemicals.
 Make sure you know these 7 other turkey myths that could ruin your Thanksgiving.